Do you think you’re compatible with your partner? Most people believe love is enough to keep a couple together but it’s not often true.

 And without all these to keep a relationship going, couples fall out of love.
 That’s why it’s essential to marry someone you’re compatible with in bed.

-But if you both enjoy the same things in bed and maintain a regular lovemaking session that involves lots of foreplay, kissing, touching, different positions that you enjoy and toe-curling orgasms, you’re definitely compatible in bed.
+But if you both enjoy the same things in bed and maintain regular romantic encounters andd positions that you enjoy, you’re definitely compatible in bed.
+You’ve got great chemistry!

 5. You manage money as a team